brandonprry/crestron/README.md

 # Other Devices

-If you can telnet into the device, the command prompt will contain the RackType that you can update boot.bt with.
+If you can telnet or SSH into the device, the command prompt will contain the RackType that you can update boot.bt with.

 ```
 bperry@bperry-Precision-T5610:/tmp/zip$ telnet 192.168.1.174